Department of Middle Eastern Languages and Cultures

 The policy of the UW curriculum committee is that each credit multiplied by 3 is the amount of time a course should take per week.
 Thus, this course requires 15 hours per week of work, including time spent attending class, studying, and doing homework.

-Discussion Board:
+Discussion Board

-Your active discussion of the readings and videos is part of your class participation requirement.
-You must submit comments and questions to the discussion board.
-Please use the discussion board to pose course-related questions for your classmates concerning the assignments, readings, videos, or lectures.
-The discussion board is also a place for you to ask specific questions related to culture.
+Your active discussion of the class readings and lecture content is part of your class participation requirement.
+You must submit comments and questions to the group, via Assignments.
+Please use the discussion board to pose course-related questions for your classmates concerning assignments, readings, videos, or lectures.
+The discussion board is also a place for you to ask specific questions, such as “what is pidgin,” or “I don’t know what is meant by “diglossia.”
 Please observe common courtesy and respect with postings just as you practice these in class.
-I’ll read the postings, but mostly be quiet.
+I’ll read the postings but mostly be quiet.
 I want this to be a place where you can think out loud together about course content, without intrusion from me.
+Do not wait until the last minute to post your comments, leave ample time for responses.
+Check often to see if new comments have been submitted and post your own early.
+Comments submitted after class will not be counted.

 INFORMATION REQUIRED BY THE UNIVERSITY OF WASHINGTON